syntasso/workshop/enhancing-a-promise/README.md

 <hr/>

 ### Step four: `xaasRequestPipeline`
-1. ✅&nbsp;&nbsp;~~Get a base Promise~~
-1. ✅&nbsp;&nbsp;~~Change it so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform~~
-1. ✅&nbsp;&nbsp;~~Change it so that _the worker cluster_ Operator that creates the instance knows to apply our new `costCentre` label `costCentre`~~
-1. ➡️ &nbsp;&nbsp;**Change it so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance**
+> Change the Promise so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
-1. Install the modified Promise on your platform
-1. Check it works: make a request to your platform for a Postgres instance

 <br/>
 <!-- end step marker -->

-Remember from before that a Promise consists of three parts:

-* `xaasCrd`: the CRD exposed to the users of the [Promise](../writing-a-promise/README.md).
-* `workerClusterResources`: the description of all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments.
+#### About `xaasRequestPipeline`

-* `xaasRequestPipeline`: the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster. 📣&nbsp;&nbsp;&nbsp;**Here is where you will generate the document that tells the Operator about the `costCentre` property**
+`xaasRequestPipeline` is the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster.

-#### More about `xaasRequestPipeline`

 Conceptually, a pipeline is the manipulation of an input value to generate an output value.
 There are three parts to a Kratix Promise request pipeline.